ABX464 for COVID-19

 Moreover, ABX464 has also been proven to heal inflammatory lesions in ulcerative colitis patients.
 This means that COVID-19 patients may benefit from the anti-inflammatory effect of ABX464 and also from its tissue repair properties, to prevent potential longer-term pulmonary dysfunction following the infection.

-To date, over 300 patients have been treated with ABX464, and the drug candidate shows a very good clinical safety and tolerability profile along with evidence of superior long-term efficacy.
+To date, app.
+375 patients have been treated with ABX464, and the drug candidate shows a very good clinical safety and tolerability profile along with evidence of superior long-term efficacy.